JStonham/notes/README.md

 Good for anything, but especially useful for Machine Learning.
 Python had a major release to 3.0 at the end of 2008, but some software still uses 2.6 or 2.7 as it cannot handle the breaking changes.

 ### Java
 Good for anything.
-Originally comes from Oracle Java, but was taken by developers and made into the open-source Java Development Kit (JDK).
-Oracle Java is almost the same as JDK.
+Originally comes from Oracle Java Development Kit (Oracle JDK), but was taken by developers and made into Open JDK (open-source).
+Oracle JDK is almost the same as Open JDK.
+As of Java 1.11, there's only one JDK.

 ### Access to Software